atsign-foundation/at_demos/at_hello_world/server_demo_complete/README.md

 # @Protocol Hello World Demo (Complete Version)

 This directory contains the complete code for the Hello World application.
 Feel free to use this for testing, debugging, or just trying out the app!
+Once you finish implementing the incomplete version of this app, your project should look similar to this version.
+Feel free to use this as reference!

 ## Getting Started